arnauog/Van_Price_Predictor/README.md

 ![](images/Ford-van-sizes.jpeg)

-I drop 4 brands that only had one model each and less than 4 vehicles per brand, not representative, I prefer simplifying the dataset.
+I drop 4 brands that only had one model each and less than 4 vehicles per brand, not representative, I prefer simplifying the dataset, and also models with 6 or less vans.

-In the beggining I had models from 24 brands, and I ended up with only **57 models from 12 brands.**
+In the beggining I had models from 24 brands, and I ended up with only **48 models from 12 brands.**

-I started with 18.636 vehicles and finished with 17.721, meaning I dropped almost a thousand vehicles, which either they were cars or I couldn't find them again on the website.
+I started with 18.636 vehicles and finished with 17.686, meaning I dropped almost a thousand vehicles, which either they were cars or I couldn't find them again on the website.

 ## ``consumption``